Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Results and discussions

 \subsubsection{Fluctuations versus temperature:}

-To better understand \textit{(a) the shifts of compensation and critical temperatures and (b) the reason behind the field driven vanishing of compensation}, we will now observe both the fluctuations: fluctuation of the \textit{order parameter} and fluctuation of the \textit{cooperative energy per site}, as functions of temperature while sd of the external Gaussian random field acts as the parameter.
-We witness a plateau with a smeared peak in the vicinity of compensation point for both the fluctuations of order parameter and energy in Figures \ref{fig_fluc_mageng_ABA} and \ref{fig_fluc_mageng_AAB} for \textit{the ABA and AAB configurations}.
-We clearly see the compensation and critical temperatures moving towards lower temperature values, with the increase in the standard deviation(sd) of the Gaussian field.
-Even the smeared peaks at the low temperature segments flatten out as the sd is increased in steps, which signifies the vanishing of compensation.
+To better understand (a) the shifts of compensation and critical temperatures and (b) the reason behind the field driven vanishing of compensation, we will now observe both the fluctuations: fluctuation of the order parameter and fluctuation of the cooperative energy per site, as functions of temperature while standard deviation of the external Gaussian random field acts as the parameter.
+We witness a plateau with a smeared peak in the vicinity of compensation point for both the fluctuations of order parameter and energy in Figures \ref{fig_fluc_mageng_ABA} and \ref{fig_fluc_mageng_AAB} for the ABA and AAB configurations respectively.
+We clearly see the compensation and critical temperatures moving towards lower temperature values, with the increase in the standard deviation of the Gaussian field.
+Even the smeared peaks at the low temperature segments flatten out as the standard deviation is increased in steps, which signifies the vanishing of compensation.
 So we again witness a field-driven vanishing of compensation.
-At the lower parts of the temperature axis, the increase in both the fluctuations imply that magnetic ordering is gradually decreasing with the increase of the sd of the external field.
+At the lower parts of the temperature axis, the increase in both the fluctuations imply that magnetic ordering is gradually decreasing with the increase of the standard deviation of the external field.